 Team Building/Understand Your Limits

 The number one requirement of any successful business is a team that can make it happen.
 No one person is the best at every aspect of running a business, regardless of how much he or she may think so.
-Unless you have spent the last 24 years earning degrees in business management, human resources, accounting, manufacturing/distribution, marketing (whether it’s traditional or online/search engine marketing, such as paid search and organic search/SEO), advertising, web development, design, and labor, you are not the best person for every one of those jobs within your organization.
+Unless you have spent the last 24 years earning degrees in business management, human resources, accounting, manufacturing/distribution, marketing (whether it’s traditional marketing or Internet marketing, such as paid search and Search Engine Optimization), advertising, web development, design, and labor, you are not the best person for every one of those jobs within your organization.
 A team consists of more than one, and it is up to you to be choosy on how you build it.